Amiga Power: The Disseminator

+Just Who Do We Think We Are?

+While other magazines used at most a modest box (the "masthead") to introduce their reviewers, Amiga Power dedicated a full page to their staff, with photographs and short sections for each member.

+Points of View

+Points of View was a table summarising each AP reviewer's opinion of the main games reviewed that month, if they had played them.
+The reviewers had room to make a short comment and give their personal score from one to five stars.

+Do the Write Thing

+"Do the Write Thing" (an obvious pun on the movie Do the Right Thing) was the magazine's letters page.
+One distinguishing feature of the letters page was that the magazine gave the letters titles by taking excerpts of the letters' contents out of context, often by going across sentence boundaries or cutting in the middle of a clause.

 Amiga Power irregular features

 APATTOH

 APATTOH, meaning Amiga Power All Time Top One Hundred, was a yearly feature.
 It originally started in AP issue No. 0 (a special "preview issue" of Amiga Power given away as an addition to an issue of Amiga Format), and later appeared approximately in every issue whose number was divisible by 12, plus 1.

 APATTOH ranked games depending on how the staff liked them.
 This meant that games that got good press at the time when they came out could end up very low (or entirely absent) on the list.
-A notable example is Frontier, which most other magazines of the time reviewed positively, but Amiga Power ranked #100 in their top 100 list (emphasizing the point by placing it one place below a public-domain version of Pong).
+A notable example is Frontier, which most other magazines of the time reviewed positively, but Amiga Power ranked #100 in their top 100 list (emphasising the point by placing it one place below a public-domain version of Pong).

 There were two games that held an iron grip on the #1 spot in the list.
-The first was Rainbow Islands: The Story of Bubble Bobble 2, a coin-op conversion platform game that the magazine controversially deemed the Amiga's finest game for the first two years of its existence.
+The first was Rainbow Islands: The Story of Bubble Bobble 2, a coin-op conversion platform game that the magazine controversially deemed their favorite Amiga game for the first two years of its existence.
 The second was Sensible Soccer, which took over the top position in the first AP Top 100 after its release (the game came out too late for the 1992 chart), and never relinquished it (except to its own sequel Sensible World Of Soccer) for the rest of the magazine's existence.